Information for researchers

 - Ensure all participating members of research group agree to conditions of data use agreement and have completed the relevant mandatory training prior to accessing data.

-- Act as curator/controller for their research groups’ SURE or equivalent secure data storage workspace.
+- Act as or oversee the approved controller for their research groups’ SURE or equivalent secure data storage workspace.

 CanDLe Community of Practice

 CanDLe is dependent on a Community of Practice comprised of Lead Researchers from NSW Institutions and the Independent Review Committee to collaborate, share knowledge and conduct peer review of research sub-studies.
 They will recommend sub-studies for review and approval by the Population Health Services Research Ethics Committee (PHSREC) Executive.
 It is anticipated the Community of Practice (CoP) will meet every 6 weeks.

 Process for researchers to analyse the data for a sub-study.

 - Researcher designs the sub-study in consultation with relevant expertise and completes the CanDLe sub-study protocol.

 - The Lead Researcher is responsible for reviewing all sub-study protocols from their research group and submits it to the Community of Practice via the CanDLe secretariat CINSW-CandleProgram@health.nsw.gov.au

 - The Community of Practice review the sub-study protocol and either provide feedback to the Lead Researcher, or recommend that the sub-study protocol is submitted to PHSREC via the CanDLe secretariat.